 To capture and organize existing investments in dementia research, projects and resources are first pre-coded by primary disease/condition including Alzheimer's Disease, Frontotemporal Dementia, Lewy Body Dementias, and Vascular Dementia/Dysfunction.
 IADRP data is further codified by the Common Alzheimer’s and Related Dementias Research Ontology (CADRO), a three-tiered classification system used to categorize projects and resources across multiple funders using a common terminology.

-The CADRO is a classification organized around seven major categories:
+The CADRO is a classification organized around the following major categories: